unumux/willow/components/banner/readme.md

 #### _Notes_

-- The `container` class from Bootstrap is used within **willow-banner** to restrict the width of the component's content while allowing styles applied to the main **willow-banner** block to span the full-width of the [willow-page-container](../page-container) component.
+- The `container-fluid` class from Bootstrap is used within **willow-banner** to restrict the width of the component's content while allowing styles applied to the main **willow-banner** block to span the full-width of the [willow-page-container](../page-container) component.

 ---